Consciousness & Self Vedanta | Sarvapriyananda

 I think it's mostly the opposite because they have an idea of a biological consciousness that depends upon a physical body to be generated to work but there are many who oppose it in fact

-in the philosophy cafe where we had this discussion the philosopher I won't take the name he was discussing it
+we had this discussion the philosopher I won't take the name he was

 I said what about the hard problem of consciousness that consciousness could be a fundamental reality of the universe he's completely against it he says that he's also he's a biologist and a philosopher so that explains it she says that consciousness is a product of the brain gives us the time we'll explain it we can't explain it yet but we will explain it in time I said what about David Chalmers panpsychism all-pervasive consciousness and